What Mini-Tools.uk is

 What kinds of tools are on the site

-• Developer tools, including JSON formatting, text diff checking and AI token cost estimation.
+- Developer tools, including JSON formatting, text diff checking and AI token cost estimation.

-• Image and PDF tools, including image resizing, compression, color picking and PDF conversion helpers.
+- Image and PDF tools, including image resizing, compression, color picking and PDF conversion helpers.

 Contact and feedback

-Are all tools free to use?
+Are the tools free to use?

 The public tools on Mini-Tools.uk are available to use in the browser.
 Some features may depend on browser capabilities, file size or third-party service limits.